How to order the best fish in Spain

 Raya – skate wing

 • Rodaballo*: turbot.
 A really handsome flat fish which can grow to a fair old size.
-Rodaballo is also farmed commercially, especially in the north of Spain.
+Firm-ish texture, delicate flavour.
+Rodaballo is farmed commercially, especially in the north of Spain.

 • Salmonetes*: red mullet.
 Delicious grilled on a parrillada.
 You may see salmonetes de roca (rock) or de fango (literally, mud).
 Salmonetes de roca are larger, more red in colour and tastier.

-• Salmonetes: a distinctive pink-coloured fish, roughly the size of a sardine
+Salmonetes: a distinctive pink-coloured fish, roughly the size of a large sardine

 • Salmón: salmon.
 Almost always farmed in Spain.